17 Content Writing Tips You Need To Use

 It’s hard to plan for content to go viral.
 An article or blog post that reaches the masses often results from a combination of quality, connection and timing.
 One undeniable factor, however, is the ability to engage with your reader’s emotions.

 Before going live, ask yourself whether a piece of web content has the emotion you need to touch your readers’ hearts.
-For example, if you are a family law attorney, you may want to instruct your web content writer to highlight the importance of family in every blog post.
+For example, if you are a family law attorney, you may want to highlight the importance of family in every blog post.

 Packing your content with details makes a big difference for your reader.
 When you have clearly defined personas, you can speak directly to the needs and concerns of the audience.
 The more specific your writing, the more likely it will be to hold attention and to keep the reader coming back for more.